 Our advocacy mandate

 CSAN is the official national Catholic agency addressing poverty and injustice in England and Wales.

-CSAN’s national advocacy remit covers a wide array of social, cultural, economic, environmental and moral matters for individuals, families and communities.
-Our focus as an agency of the Catholic bishops in England and Wales is on people living in these countries.
-We share too in the Catholic Church’s evolving tradition on human ecology, migration and environmental stewardship.
-The United Nations’ Sustainable Development Goals (SDGs) 2016-30, to which the UK Government has committed, offer a framework for CSAN’s long-term advocacy at home, aligned with the Church’s engagement at continental and international levels.
+Our broad remit covers a vast range of social, cultural, economic, environmental and moral matters for individuals, families, communities, enterprise and charities.
+The core experience of charities in our network aligns with 11 broad topics – see the content filters on our advocacy index page – with links also into the Catholic Church’s evolving tradition on integral human ecology, migration and environmental stewardship.
+The UN Sustainable Development Goals (SDGs) to 2030, to which the UK Government has committed, offer a framework for CSAN’s long-term advocacy at home, aligned with the Church’s and some of our specialist charities’ engagement at continental and international levels.

 For more information, please email firstname.lastname@example.org in the first instance.

 Picture: Ford Madox Brown, Jesus Washing Peter’s Feet, 1852-6